-SOET/BSAD 361 PROJECT MANAGEMENT Fall, 3 credit hours
+SOET/BSAD 361 PROJECT MANAGEMENT

-This course is an introduction to projects and

-project management as it pertains to Industry.
+This course is an introduction to projects and project management as it pertains to Industry.
 Students will be introduced to principles of project selection, project planning & scheduling, duties of a project manager, project organization, implementation and termination.
 Three hours of lecture per week.
 Prerequisites: Junior standing or permission from instructor.